hyperledger/fabric-samples/asset-transfer-basic/rest-api-typescript/README.md

 ## Usage

+To build and start the sample REST server, you'll need to [download and install an LTS version of node](https://nodejs.org/en/download/)

+Clone the `fabric-samples` repository and change to the `fabric-samples/asset-transfer-basic/rest-api-typescript` directory before running the following commands

 **Note:** these instructions should work with the main branch of `fabric-samples`

-To build and start the sample REST server, you'll need to [download and install an LTS version of node](https://nodejs.org/en/download/)

-Clone this repository and change to the `fabric-rest-sample/asset-transfer-basic/rest-api-typescript` directory before running the following commands

 Install dependencies